MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab02_Configure_Purchasing.md

 -   40% of the cost is for the production department.

-You need to set up the recurring purchase lines for vendor OakvilleWorld (V9007), so that these lines are automatically filled in when creating a new purchase invoice.
+You need to set up the recurring purchase lines for vendor Cronus Cardoxy Sales (V9002), so that these lines are automatically filled in when creating a new purchase invoice.

 ### Tasks